ChrisChoke/esp32-gas-meter/Readme.md

 you can set up some values via webserver.
 So you must get ESPs Ip-Address via your dhcp server or router.

+**Notice:** The position of the reed contact is a bit sensitive.
+A bit too more right or left could end in double count or not every pulse will count.
+Means, the signal will be very unstable.
+So please leave a bit more time to check the right position.

+ The reed contact pin is pull-up connected with external resistor.

 ### main.py:

 Includes the Main code.